novellito/YASP/README.md

 📁 Services - Classes that hold utility methods which are used throughout the application.

-📁 Tests - Contains test suites for the different parts of the app.
+📁 Test - Contains test suites for the different parts of the app.

 # Running the app